 Protection Against Direct Lightning Strikes

-Surge protection device for lightning can effectively prevent the direct destruction of buildings or equipment caused by the strong currents induced by direct lightning strikes.
+The lightning surge protection device can effectively prevent the direct destruction of buildings or equipment caused by the strong currents induced by direct lightning strikes.
 They accomplish this by directing the lightning current into the ground, thereby protecting buildings and equipment from devastating damage.

 Protection Against Lightning